Literacy - lighting the path for women in Burundi

-One of many stand-out experiences for me during the Kingdom Voices programme in August this year was a 30 minute small-group meeting at the start of the Global Partners’ Conference day at Tobar Mhuire Retreat Centre, Crossgar.
+One of many stand-out experiences for me during the Kingdom Voices programme in August 2022 was a 30 minute small-group meeting at the start of the Global Partners’ Conference day at Tobar Mhuire Retreat Centre, Crossgar.
 Our 36 visiting guests were divided into mixed groups of 5 or 6 for fellowship, bible reflection and prayer.
 In my group there was a delegate from Nepal, a South American Bishop and his wife, and a couple from Burundi – Bishop Aimé Joseph and Madame Bénigne Kimararungu from the Diocese of Gitega.

 It was a beautiful time of sharing where the need to listen closely to each other was brought into stark relief due to the range of different cultures, different mother-tongues, and – in Madame Bénigne’s case – the need for translation into her first language of Kirundi.

 Reflecting on the bible passage we were studying, group members were asked to share a simple story from their home church that would encourage the others in the group.
 A number of exciting stories were shared in English and each one was translated phrase by phrase into Kirundi for Mme Bénigne by her husband, but she herself had not yet spoken.
 I then asked if she would like to share something.
 There was a long pause, followed by the most gentle contribution so far, which Bishop Aimé Joseph translated – phrase by quietly spoken phrase – back into English.
 As we listened, it was like a curtain being drawn back and light came flooding in!